joelguerrero/dae4cfd/README.md

 ##Latest news:

 * Major milestone, we implemented 80% of the scripts in python.
-The other 20% are things we have not think about.
+The other 20% are things we have not thought about.

 * For the moment we are not thinking in releasing the python scripts, but if you are interested let us know.
-Besides a few intellectual property issues, we do not have any problem in sharing the scripts.
+Besides a few intellectual property issues, we think it is not possible to share the scripts.

 * Right now we are working hard in porting everything to javascript, with exactly the same capabilities as in the Python implementation.
 The advantage of using javascript and html5 is that you can run the scripts from any device with a working web browser.
-Also, no need to learn or deal Python (or R) to do DA and EDA.
+Also, no need to learn or deal with Python (or R) to do DA and EDA.

-* Our idea is to create a tool that can be used by any user, with no need to know how to program or how to use front-end servers.
-The python scripts requires some programming knowledge, and adding to this the fact that sometimes you need to run on a front-end server, it will made things difficult for newcomers.
+* Our idea is to create a tool that can be used by any user, with no need to know how to program or how to deploy a server.
+The python scripts requires some programming knowledge, and adding to this the fact that sometimes you need to start a server, it will made things difficult for newcomers.

 * We also have prepared a few tutorials.
 Most of them are targeted to data obtained from numerical simulations (mainly DAKOTA-OpenFOAM studies, but in theory we can use any CAE applications).

 * We hope to come out with a single format for doing the data analytics independently of the tools used.
-So far we are working with CSV, TSV and JSON data files.
+So far we are working with CSV, TSV, DSV, and JSON data files.

 * By the way, everything works with numerical and categorical data.